BLS car transport service

 View Point Hohfluh

-Travel on the Moosfluh glacier railway from Riederalp Mitte up to the Moosfluh viewpoint, the starting point of this impressive panoramic winter hike.
+Travel on the Moosfluh glacier railway from Riederalp Mitte up to the Moosfluh viewpoint, the starting point of the hike.

 Hiking trail Moosfluh–Hohfluh–Riederfurka–Riederalp